Pessimistic Model-based Offline Reinforcement Learning under Partial Coverage: Pessimistic Model-based Offline RL

-Our algorithm, \emph{Constrained Pessimistic Policy Optimization (CPPO)} (\pref{alg:main_version}), takes a realizable hypothesis class $\Mcal$ (with $P^\star\in \Mcal$) consisting of $|\Mcal|$ candidate models as inputs, computes the maximum likelihood estimator using the given offline data $\Dcal = \{s,a,s'\}$.
+{\ouredit Our algorithm, \emph{Constrained Pessimistic Policy Optimization with total variation constraints (CPPO-TV)} (\pref{alg:main_version}),} takes a realizable hypothesis class $\Mcal$ (with $P^\star\in \Mcal$) consisting of $|\Mcal|$ candidate models as input, computes the maximum likelihood estimator (MLE) $\widehat{P}_{\mathrm{MLE}}$ using the given offline data $\Dcal = \{s,a,s'\}$.
 It then forms a min-max objective subject to a constraint.
-The min-max objective introduces pessimism via searching for the least favorable model $P$ (in terms of its optimal policy's value $V^{\pi}_P$) that is feasible with respect to the constraint.
+The min-max objective introduces pessimism via searching for the least favorable model $P$ (in terms of its policy's value $V^{\pi}_P$) that is feasible with respect to the constraint.
 We can also express the constrained optimization procedure using a version space $\Mcal_{\Dcal}$ and a policy optimization procedure defined below: